josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 > Bullenweg.com is no longer available following threats of legal action from Matthew Mullenweg.

 (Interestingly, as of this writing, that message has been replaced with a direct and severely damaging quote from one of the lawsuits against Matt.
-So it would appear whoever the anonymous person or group behind Bullenweg is, it would appear they might not be going down without a fight.)
+So whoever the anonymous person or group behind Bullenweg is, it would appear they might not be going down without a fight.)

 <CalloutPlusQuote>